ModischFabrications/Verdandi_Code/README.md

 # Verdandi
 Cooperative project to display an analog clock with digital RGB LEDs.

-PCb can be found at https://github.com/ModischFabrications/Verdandi_PCB.
+PCB can be found at https://github.com/ModischFabrications/Verdandi_PCB.

 ## Usage